Journalism & Creative Writing BA(Hons)

 Your typical week can be any combination of lectures, seminars, tutorials (with a group or individually), demonstrations, practical workshops, and guest speaker events, combined with your own independent study.
 ‘Independent study’ may include reading, research in the library (on campus or online), meeting your colleagues to plan projects, attending meetings or events with contacts or sources, doing work experience, or producing work in writing or other media in preparation for a coming class or deadline.

 Timetabled sessions are predominately on campus, with online conferencing software available for everyone.
-Online teaching and learning, whether synchronous or asynchronous, makes up less than 10% of the expected study time.
+You will have synchronous and asynchronous online teaching and learning.
 Your core learning is backed up with guest events, optional off-campus activities and trips and opportunities to network, find placements and pitch your writing and journalism to real publishers and other outlets, including our own platforms.

 100% of your assessment will be coursework.